 - (1) If the A-E services to be completed under a given contract are related to a specific project, the contract term shall be based upon a reasonable estimate of time required for the project.
-This estimate shall be made by County staff and shall be subject to negotiation with the A-E entity. - (2) If the A-E services to be completed are not project-specific, the term of the contract term shall not exceed three years, unless otherwise approved by the Board of Supervisors.
+This estimate shall be made by County staff and shall be subject to negotiation with the A-E entity. - (2) If the A-E services to be completed are not project-specific, the initial term of the contract term shall not exceed three years, unless otherwise approved by the Board of Supervisors. - (3) Notwithstanding the provisions of Paragraph (2) above, contracts for A-E services that are not projectspecific and were not required to be awarded by the Board of Supervisors, the term of such contracts shall not exceed five (5) years.